-Over the last 18 months, we’ve seen a breathtaking rally in cyclical stocks, especially in the metals and mining industry as commodity prices go through the roof.
-Several commodities including steel, aluminum, and copper have hit record highs during this period, which is also reflected in the stock prices of companies producing them.
+In 2021, we saw a breathtaking rally in cyclical stocks, especially in the metals and mining industry as commodity prices went through the roof.
+The rally continued in 2022 and several commodities including steel, aluminum, and copper hit record highs during this period, which was also reflected in the stock prices of companies producing them.

-Recently, energy prices have spiked amid the Russia-Ukraine war.
+Energy prices spiked after the Russia-Ukraine war.
 While energy prices have come off their 2022 highs, they're still quite high compared to 2021.
-Even Buffett has been pouring billions of dollars into buying shares of Occidental Petroleum.
-In 2021, he also bought shares of energy giant Chevron.
+Even Buffett has been pouring billions of dollars into buying shares of Occidental Petroleum and global energy giant Chevron.

 What do the Fed’s rate hikes mean for secular growth stocks?

-While the Fed’s rate hikes don’t impact the demand environment, they do take a toll on their valuation multiples.
+While the Fed’s rate hikes don’t impact the demand environment, they do take a toll on the valuation multiples of growth stocks.
 The terrible sell-off that we’ve seen in growth stocks, many of which are secular growth stories, exemplifies how higher interest rates are negative for secular growth companies.

-Since these companies’ earnings are skewed towards the future, those cash flows become less valuable when discounted at higher rates.
+Since the companies’ earnings are skewed towards the future, the cash flows become less valuable when discounted at higher rates.
 That’s why growth stocks, especially those of loss-making companies, have tumbled over the last six months.

 How are cyclical stocks impacted by higher interest rates?

 Higher interest rates invariably have a negative impact on economic activity.
 Higher interest rates could lead to lower demand for housing and vehicles, which in turn impacts the demand for metals.
+The U.S. housing market has already started to show signs of stress after two years of strong growth.
 So, higher interest rates are also negative for cyclical stocks.

 Jim Cramer likes these secular growth stocks.